Northern Argentina Golden Dorado Experience

 Pinti’s Dorado on the Fly Lodge is located on a high jungle bank overlooking the Parana River near the small fishing village of Ita Ibate in the Corrientes Province of Argentina.

-Breakfast, lunch and dinner is served at the large dining room table in the main lodge, and meals are often hosted by Pinti or one of the exceptional head guides.
+Breakfast, lunch, and dinner are served at the large dining room table in the main lodge, and meals are often hosted by Pinti or one of the exceptional head guides.

 Food and Beverages